BDenizKoca/nimea/wiki/characters/skribas-seravel.md

 ---
 # Skribas Seravel

-Skribas Seravel is one of the most respected scholars in all of Nimea, known for his extensive writings on the history, cultures, and magical phenomena of the realm. test
+Skribas Seravel is one of the most respected scholars in all of Nimea, known for his extensive writings on the history, cultures, and magical phenomena of the realm.

 ## Background